tudoroancea/brains2/src/brains2/src/control/README.md

 - control rate constraints and penalties
 - local racing line optimization by choosing a state reference slightly out of reach.
-- **global race line optimization**
+- **global race line optimization**:

   After the 1st exploration lap, we use the past trajectory as a raceline and change the costs for the exploitation phase.
-We can re-estimate it lap after lap, but we keep track of the lateral deviation $n$ and the heading deviation $\psi$ during the exploration phase, and then we recompute the actual taken poses based on the adjusted center line (after loop closure)
+We can re-estimate it lap after lap, but we keep track of the lateral deviation $n$ and the heading deviation

-  > [!WARNING]
+  $\psi$ during the exploration phase, and then we recompute the actual taken poses based on the adjusted center line (after loop closure)

-  > during the first lap the first and last points will not be the same !!!!!
+  A potential problem is that during the first lap the first and last points will not be the same !!!!!

   ⇒ we stitch the last prediction with the beginning of the lap